skift-org/skift/README.md

  - **skiftOS** is pretty easy to build from source, just follow the [build guide](manual/building.md)
  - **skiftOS is a student project, don't expect it to be secure or stable at this stage.**

-# Screenshot
+# Screenshots

 <p align="center">
 <img src="manual/screenshots/2020-05-26.png" />
-Running in QEMU
+Skiff OS running in QEMU
 </p>
 <br/>
 <p align="center">